harbour/core/README.md

 ### Harbour stable binary download

-You can find links to the latest stable release (3.0.0) of Harbour in the [README](https://github.com/harbour/core/blob/master/README.md#stable-versions) of the mainline source.
+You can find URLs to the latest stable release (3.0.0) of Harbour in the [README](https://github.com/harbour/core/blob/master/README.md#stable-versions) of the mainline source.